 Her story reflects how Emory Law sets its graduates up for professional success through their student-centred, innovative programmes.
 Students can look forward to a wide range of practical courses both on and off campus, according to fellow LLM graduate Eileen Liu, originally from China.

-Liu landed an externship at the Georgia Senate as well as an internship at a non-profit firm, which allowed her to soak up various lessons for her current career, delving deep into insurance law.
+Liu landed internships at the Georgia Senate as well as at a non-profit firm, which allowed her to soak up various lessons for her current career, delving deep into insurance law.
 “Pursuing an LLM from Emory is worth it because of the good environment and vast resources for all students.
 You can choose from six majors; if you have a solid career plan and want to improve yourself in any of these fields, Emory is the right choice because of its thoughtful class settings,” Liu attests.

 Professor Richard D. Freer, Charles Howard Candler Professor of Law agrees that the LLM curriculum provides substantive background for lawyers to better serve their clients.
 “It also gives you exposure to the skillset that’s necessary to leverage that knowledge.
 The real special part is the faculty because the faculty at Emory is dedicated not just to scholarship — which is true of any research institution of this calibre — but it’s dedicated to teaching,” he says.